ethyca/fides/docs/fidesops/docs/guides/saas_config.md

         - `name` Used as the key for query param values, or to map this param to a value placeholder in the path.
         - `type` Can be "query", "path", or "body".
         - `references` These are the same as `references` in the Dataset schema.
 It is used to define the source of the value for the given request_param.
-        - `identity` This denotes the identity value that this request_param should take.
+        - `identity` Used to access the identity values passed into the privacy request such as email or phone number.
         - `default_value` Hard-coded default value for a `request_param`.
 This is most often used for query params since a static path param can just be included in the `path`.
+        - `connector_param` Used to access the user-configured secrets for the connection.
     - `data_path`: The expression used to access the collection information from the raw JSON response.
     - `postprocessors` An optional list of response post-processing strategies.
 We will ignore this for the example scenarios below but an in depth-explanation can be found under [SaaS Post-Processors](saas_postprocessors.md)
     - `pagination` An optional strategy used to get the next set of results from APIs with resources spanning multiple pages.
 Details can be found under [SaaS Pagination](saas_pagination.md)